Striveworks/valor/docs/metrics.md

   - Similarly, a **false negative** occurs when there is a prediction with the same `Label.key` as the groundtruth on the datum, but the `Label.value` is incorrect.
     - Stratifications of False Negatives:
         - `misclassification`: Occurs when a different label value passes the score threshold.
-        - `no_prediction`: Occurs when no label passes the score threshold.
+        - `no_predictions`: Occurs when no label passes the score threshold.

 #### Object Detection Tasks
-  - A **false positive** is a `misclassification` if a) there is a qualified prediction with the same `Label.key` as the groundtruth on the datum, but the `Label.value` is incorrect, and b) the qualified prediction and groundtruth have an IOU >= `pr_curve_iou_threshold`.
-For example: if there's a photo with one groundtruth label on it (e.g., `Label(key='animal', value='dog')`), and we predicted another bounding box directly over that same object (e.g., `Label(key='animal', value='cat')`), we'd say it's a `misclassification`.
-Any false positives that do not meet this criteria are considered to be `hallucinations`.
+    - A **false positive** is a `misclassification` if the following conditions are met:
+        1. There is a qualified prediction with the same `Label.key` as the groundtruth on the datum, but the `Label.value` is incorrect
+        2. The qualified prediction and groundtruth have an IOU >= `pr_curve_iou_threshold`.
+        - For example: if there's a photo with one groundtruth label on it (e.g., `Label(key='animal', value='dog')`), and we predicted another bounding box directly over that same object (e.g., `Label(key='animal', value='cat')`), we'd say it's a `misclassification`.
+    - Any false positives that do not meet this criteria are considered to be `hallucinations`.
-  - A **false negative** is determined to be a `misclassification` if the two criteria above are met: a) there is a qualified prediction with the same `Label.key` as the groundtruth on the datum, but the `Label.value` is incorrect, and b) the qualified prediction and groundtruth have an IOU >= `pr_curve_iou_threshold`.
-Any false negatives that do not meet this criteria are considered to be `missed_detections`.
+    - A **false negative** is determined to be a `misclassification` if the following criteria are met:
+        1. There is a qualified prediction with the same `Label.key` as the groundtruth on the datum, but the `Label.value` is incorrect.
+        2. The qualified prediction and groundtruth have an IOU >= `pr_curve_iou_threshold`.
+    - For false negatives that do not meet this criteria, we consider these datums to have `no_predictions`.

 The `DetailedPrecisionRecallOutput` also includes up to `n` examples of each type of error, where `n` is set using `pr_curve_max_examples`.
 An example output is as follows: